bcomnes/top-bun/examples/css-modules/src/README.md

 ## Example

-Check out the [Isomorphic Component Rendering](./modules/) example to see CSS modules in action.
+Check out the [CSS Modules in a Preact Component](./modules/) example to see CSS modules in action.